dan-rdme/dp-refactor-demo/docs/documentation/getting-started.md

 ---
 title: Pawsitively Perfect Grooming API
 excerpt: >-
-  This page will help you get started with DP Demo.
-You'll be up and running in a jiffy!
+  The ulti-mutt solution for managing your dog grooming business.
+Get started in a tail wag!
 hidden: false
 link:
   new_tab: false